“If we endure, we shall also reign with Him: if we shall deny Him, He also will deny us.” 2 Timothy 2:12

 The ancient Jewish people we see in the Old Testament are a physical object lesson for us—they are a physical foreshadow of Messiah’s bride, whose name is Y’isra-el (“rules as God”).

-When the ancient physical Jews received the physical covenant (Ten Commandments) seven Sabbaths plus one day after Passover, which is the Feast of Weeks, it was a picture of Messiah’s bride (a spiritual people, not a physical one) receiving the spiritual covenant seven Sabbaths plus one day after Messiah’s crucifixion on Passover (Acts 2).
+When the ancient physical Jews received the physical covenant (Ten Commandments), it was a picture of Messiah’s bride (a spiritual people, not a physical one) receiving the spiritual covenant seven Sabbaths plus one day after Messiah’s resurrection on the Feast of Firstfruits (Acts 2).

 The journey the ancient Jewish people took out of Egypt, through the wilderness, and ultimately to the mountain to receive the covenant, was mirrored in the way of the tabernacle—the priestly progression from the Outer Courtyard (Egypt), through the Holy Place (wilderness), and into the Holy of Holies (the mountain), where the covenant was housed within the Ark (a symbol of the bride).

-So, the false salvation peddled by christianity would have one believe that the ancient Jewish people received their covenant in Egypt, rather than leaving Egypt, going through the wilderness being led by the Holy Spirit, and then reaching the mountain to wait to receive their covenant.
+So, the false salvation peddled by christianity would have one believe that the ancient Jewish people received their covenant in Egypt, rather than leaving Egypt, going through the wilderness being led by the Holy Spirit, and then reaching the mountain and waiting to receive their covenant.